FrankiePower/UniswapV3Pool-Contract-Audit/README.md

     Price calculations: Fixed-point numbers can be useful for representing prices or other quantities that require more precision than integers but don't necessarily need the full range of a floating-point number.
     Fractional calculations: They are helpful for calculations involving fractions where maintaining precise decimal representation might be cumbersome.

-Limitations:

-    Missing Functionality: The current implementation lacks essential functions for performing arithmetic on fixed-point numbers.
-Developers would need to implement these functions themselves or use a more comprehensive fixed-point library.
-    Customizable Scaling Factor: While Q128 provides a scaling factor of 2^128, it might not be suitable for all scenarios.
-Developers might need to adjust the scaling factor based on their specific use case.

 Overall, FixedPoint128.sol provides a basic foundation for working with fixed-point numbers in Solidity.
 However, it requires further development or integration with a more complete fixed-point library for practical use.

 #### TransferHelper.sol